publisha/student_site/README.md

 |  ├── js	               # javascript files,
 |  ├── css                 # stylesheets (edit styles.css)
 |  ├── fonts		       # Font-Awesome, and other fonts
-|  └── img		       	   # Images used for the site
+|  └── img		       	   # Branding and logo images used for the site
 ├── pages
 |   ├── 404.md		       # To be displayed when a url is wrong
 |   ├── about.md           # About your site (edit this first)
 |   ├── search.html	       # Search page
 |   └── search.json        # Specify the search target (page, post, collection)
+├── images                 # Your site images will go into this folder (when posting blog posts year and month folder will be created)
 ├── _config.yml                # configurationfor the site
 └── index.html                 # home page (actually the blog page)
 ```